 Just like it must have felt impossible to them as they lived each moment.

 And what has even changed since the Khmer Rouge’s demise?
 This level of madness still occurs today.
 Same old human shit.
 Syrian refugees arriving left and right.
 All kinds of atrocities in Darfur, Ukraine, Russia and Venezuela.
 Humanity can still be so inhumane.

-Please consider a visit to these sites on your Cambodian itinerary.
+Please consider a visit to these two sites on your Cambodian itinerary.
 So much care has been taken to preserve these areas and genocide awareness is clearly important to volunteers and employees here.
-Killing Fields Museum